yasin-uzun/SINBAD/README.md

 To run SINBAD, you need three configuration files to modify:

--   `config.general.R` : Sets the progam paths to be used by MethylPipe.
+-   `config.general.R` : Sets the progam paths to be used by SINBAD.
     You need to edit this file only once.
--   `config.genome.R` : Sets the genomic information and paths to be used by MethylPipe.
+-   `config.genome.R` : Sets the genomic information and paths to be used by SINBAD.
 You need to generate one for each organism.
 We provide the built-in configuration by hg38.
 -   `config.project.R` : You need to configure this file for your project.